Tax Credits: Examinations

 'to provide any information or evidence which [the Board] consider they may need for making their decision',

-There are penalties for failure to comply with a formal information notice.
+There are penalties which can be applied for failure to comply with a formal information notice.

 HMRC have the power to suspend tax credit payments where they have made a formal request for information and the person has not provided the information asked for.
 This is a very wide power, and the legislation has no ‘reasonable excuse’ or similar defence for not providing the information requested.

-The power to suspend payments applies only to requests for information during the tax year (not examinations prior to the first decision, nor any requests made after the end of the tax year).
+The power to suspend payments applies only to requests for information during the tax year (not examinations prior to the first decision, nor any requests made after the end of the tax year (although HMRC can stop provisional payments at any time)).
 HMRC have produced leaflet WTC/FS9 that deals with this process.

 HMRC practice in conducting examinations is set out in their Claimant Compliance Manual CCM4000ff .